Agent Hub¶

 Conversations with Agents¶

 You can start a conversation from the homepage or by selecting an agent.
-The hub’s orchestrator manages the conversation based on the agent(s) selected.
+The Hub’s orchestrator manages the conversation based on the agent(s) selected.

 Single agent: The query is passed directly to the selected agent.

-Multiple agents: The hub’s orchestrating LLM evaluates which agent is best suited to answer the query and calls it.
+Multiple agents: The Hub’s orchestrating LLM evaluates which agent is best suited to answer the query and calls it.
 Users can manually add or remove agents during the conversation.

 No agent selected: The orchestrating LLM evaluates all available agents and selects the most relevant one(s) to answer the query.